 To find a breach of Article 14 in conjunction with Article 4, the Court drew inspiration from its approach to the assessment of breach in the context of domestic violence: ‘The Court has found that a State’s failure to protect women against domestic violence breaches their right to equal protection before the law and that this failure does not need to be intentional.’
 To amount to discrimination, these failures have to be not ‘simply failure and delay in dealing with the violence in question’.
 The failures have to rather manifest as repeated condonation of violence reflecting ‘a discriminatory attitude towards the complainant’.

 This threshold of ‘repeated condonation of violence’ was found met in F.M. and Others v Russia regarding female foreign migrant workers in an irregular situation.
 The threshold was found met for the following reasons.
 First, disproportionate number of women and girls are victims of human trafficking.
 Second, disproportionate number of victims are irregular migrants: ‘Another disproportionately affected group is that of migrants, notably immigrants without close family, friends or other support networks, whose irregular migration status makes them afraid or reluctant to contact local authorities’.
-Third, the respondent State did not recognize the rights .
+Third, the respondent State did not recognize the rights of victims of human trafficking.

 Having established that the threshold of ‘repeated condonation of violence’ was met for these three reasons, the Court as a next step in its analysis noted the link between the general condonation of the violence and the specific abuses suffered by the specific applicants as belonging to the group of ‘female foreign migrant workers in an irregular situation’.
 To put it more precisely, there was a link since the specific applicants suffered abuses of the same nature as those generally suffered by ‘female foreign migrant workers in an irregular situation’.
 According to the Court’s reasoning, this demonstrated ‘a discriminatory attitude towards the applicants as women who were foreigner workers with an irregular migration status.’
+This is an important finding since it reveals how the right not to be discriminated under Article 14 ECHR can be successfully utilized by undocumented migrants or migrants with insecure migration status.
+More generally, Article 14 has not been of much benefit in the area of migration and treatment of migrants.
+In contrast, F.M. and Others v.
+Russia introduces a new development, where this benefit clearly materialised, including possible in the award for damages.
+Admittedly, F.M. and Others v.
+Russia concerned circumstances where Article 14 was applied in conjunction with Article 4 ECHR, thus demonstrating how the differentiated treatment resulted in severe harm.
+The threshold of substantive harm and the causal link between this harm, on the one hand, and that the differentiated treatment, on the other, were relatively straightforward.

 Conclusion